tasmota/docs/docs/HASPmota.md

 !!! tip "This feature is included in tasmota32-lvgl.bin"

-Tasmota is happy to support openHASP compatible format (named HASPmota), which allows to describe rich graphics interfaces using simple JSON templates.
-HASPmota support leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but doesn't need to code nor learn the LVGL API.
+Tasmota happily supports the openHASP compatible format, known as HASPmota.
+This format allows you to describe rich graphics interfaces using simple JSON templates.
+The HASPmota support in Tasmota leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but you don't need to code or learn the LVGL API to use it.

 This feature is heavily inspired from @fvanroie's [openHASP project](https://github.com/HASwitchPlate/openHASP).